-Restaurant point of sale (POS) software helps your staff take orders, manage reservations, update menus, and track food costs, improving your bottom line.
+Restaurant point of sale (POS) systems help your staff take orders, manage reservations, update menus, and track food costs, improving your bottom line.

-POS software keeps orders moving along in an organized and efficient manner, and processes payments quickly to keep your guests satisfied.
+POS systems for restaurants keep orders moving along in an organized and efficient manner, and process payments quickly to keep your guests satisfied.
 Being able to track feedback and menu item popularity will give you the opportunity to improve the customer experience by correcting shortfalls noted by the customer or dropping menu items that aren’t performing well.

 Reporting and analytics functionality in POS software gives you a better look into your expenses.
 Seeing where your money is going and how much you’re bringing in will help you make informed business decisions to improve your ROI.

 Common point of sale features specific to the restaurant industry include:

 Restaurant POS systems make it easy for staff to take orders and process payments.
 When waitstaff and cashiers enter orders, their touchscreens send the orders to a kitchen display system in front of the cooks.
 They get clearly legible order details and greatly simplified ticket organization.

 POS systems allow customers to make secure payments with cash, credit cards, gift cards, or checks.
 Newer systems can also read EMV chip cards and accept payment from apps like Apple Pay or Google Pay.
 The POS system also tracks tips and makes it easier to distribute the correct tip totals to each employee.
 If an employee didn’t make enough in tips to meet minimum wage requirements, the system will help you calculate the adjustment from their earned total.

 Full-service restaurants like fine dining and casual restaurants that provide table service can use mobile POS systems to provide tableside ordering and payment processing.
 The point of sale system allows the waitstaff to assign food orders to specific seats at a table and easily split checks among groups.